 In fiscal year 2021, the Company announced an enhanced customer support model, including a transition from the branch office network to virtual customer care hubs.
-Along with this transition, the Company closed 73 branch offices and realigned certain existing locations from branch offices to regional inventory centers.
-Restructuring costs for fiscal year 2021 consist of impairment charges for operating lease assets, net of gains related to settlement of lease liabilities, associate severance and separation costs, and other exit-related costs.
+Along with this transition, the Company closed 73 sales branches and realigned certain existing locations from branch offices to regional inventory centers or warehouses.
+Restructuring and other costs for fiscal year 2021 consist of impairment charges for operating lease assets, net of gains related to settlement of lease liabilities, associate severance and separation costs, and other exit-related costs.